Navaratri: Chaitra Navaratri (spring)

-Magha Navaratri
+Magha Navaratri/secret Navratri (January–February)

 Magha Navaratri is observed during the lunar month of Magha (January–February).
 This Navaratri is also known as Gupt (secret) Navaratri.
 The fifth day of this festival is often independently observed as Vasant Panchami or Basant Panchami, the official start of spring in the Hindu tradition, where in goddess Saraswati is revered through arts, music, writing, and kite flying.
 In some regions, the Hindu god of love, Kama is revered.
 Magha Navaratri is observed regionally or by individuals.

-Ashada Navaratri
+Ashada Navaratri /secret Navratri (June–July)

 Ashada Navaratri, also known as Gupta Navaratri, is observed during the lunar month of Ashadha (June–July), during the start of the monsoon season.
 Ashada Navaratri is observed regionally or by individuals.

 Cuisine

 Fasting is common during the nine days of Navaratri.
 There are many different fasts observed such as the water fast or fruit only fast.
 Some eat only one meal per day.
 Many observers eat vegetable dishes and avoid meat, eggs, alcohol, onions, garlic, wheat flour, rice flour, and canned foods.